Home invasion dreams

 Being naked in public stages the mask dropping — something hidden about you has become visible, and the audience is watching.

-Dream About Being Robbed or Stealing: What Value Has Been Taken — or Claimed?
+Dream About Being Robbed: What Value Was Taken From You?

 Value taken without consent — what was stolen and who has it now.